 AUDIT: Students may have the option to audit a course only with teacher and parent permission.
 The student shall continue to do all of the required work for said class, including taking quizzes and tests.
-This decision to audit a course must be made to coincide with the drop period, within 10 days that the first interim date of the semester (6 weeks).
+This decision to audit a course must be made to coincide with the drop period, by the end of the 9th week of school for that semester.
 "AUDIT" will appear on their transcript for completing the course work through the end of the semester.
 No credit will be given for the course.
 If the student is not in compliance with classroom work at any time during the audit period, the teacher may request to the counselor that said student be withdrawn (with a "W") from the class into study hall.
 All students must carry a schedule of at least six (6) graded periods per semester, and a student may only audit one (1) course per semester.
 This auditing of a course could be helpful to the student who wants to learn but isn't capable of maintaining a satisfactory grade in a particular course.